ahuacate/ombi/README.md

 Tasks to be performed are:
 - [ ] 1.00 Manually Configure Ombi Settings
 - [ ] 2.00 Ombi User Management
+- [ ] 3.00 How to use Ombi
-- [ ] 3.00 Create & Restore Ombi Backups
+- [ ] 4.00 Create & Restore Ombi Backups
 - [ ] 00.00 Patches & Fixes